yabsrashimels/yabsrashimels/README.md

 ## 👨‍💻 About Me

-I'm **[Your Name]**, a passionate **Software Engineer** and **Full Stack Developer** who enjoys turning ideas into fast, reliable, and genuinely easy-to-use digital products.
+I'm **Yeabsra shimels**, a passionate **Software Engineer** and **Full Stack Developer** who enjoys turning ideas into fast, reliable, and genuinely easy-to-use digital products.
 I work comfortably across the whole stack — from crafting responsive, pixel-conscious interfaces to designing the APIs and databases that power them — and I care as much about the code behind the scenes as I do about what the user sees.

 - 🔭 I'm currently working on **[English Learning web]**
 - 🌱 I'm currently learning **[PYTHON]**